mattattui/site-builder/README.md

 2. The default template is `template.php` in the `templates` folder.
 Change it however you like.
-You can also change the default template to a Twig template by changing `config.yml`.
+You can also change the default template to a Twig template by changing `config.ini`.
 More on that later.
 The content of your content files is placed into the template variable called `$content` (or `{{content}}` in Twig).